Analytics on detached edge devices

 Start by creating a new option-record; now we only set the

-identifier and set store-and-forward-local
+store-and-forward identifier and set store-and-forward-local to true:

 set :localForward = {